 - What are the processes you carry out before authorization?

-- What is the approximate time taken to carry out the decision process?
+- What is the approximate time you take to carry out the decision process?

 - By when can the sales process go into paperwork?